Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Related Work

-A handful of papers applied this approach to text generation tasks. \citet{lu-etal-2022-learning} proposed to train a regression head of a model to predict confidence.
-They noted that the probability distribution of a language model is poorly calibrated and cannot be used directly to spot low quality translations.
-They trained an additional head by modifying the loss function and adding a regularizer.
-However, their approach is only applicable when fine-tuning language models for Machine Translation (MT), and is not suitable for general-purpose instruction-tuned LLMs.
-In a similar vein, \citet{azaria-mitchell-2023-internal} approached the task of UQ by training a multi-layer perceptron (MLP) on the activations of the internal layers of LLMs.
-For this purpose, they annotated a dataset of true and false statements, and used forced LM decoding to obtain model outputs.
-They evaluated the ability of the trained MLP to classify the statements as true or false and demonstrated that it outperforms other supervised baselines and few-shot prompting of the LLM itself.
-However, due to the reliance on forced decoding, their experimental setup is far from real-world hallucination detection, where an LLM can perform unrestricted generation.
-Another limitation is that their method can provide veracity scores only for the entire generated text.
+\paragraph{Supervised UQ methods.} Supervised regression-based confidence estimators are well-known for classification problems, primarily from computer vision~\citep{lahlou2022deup,park2024density}.
+Their key benefit is computational efficiency.
+Some researchers applied this approach to text generation. \citet{lu-etal-2022-learning} proposed training a regression head to predict confidence.
+They noted that the probability distribution of a language model is poorly calibrated and cannot be used directly to spot low-quality translations.
+They modified the model architecture and the loss function, restricting this approach to fine-tuning language models only for machine translation and making it unsuitable for general-purpose LLMs.
+In a similar vein, \citet{azaria-mitchell-2023-internal} approached the task of UQ by training a multi-layer perceptron (MLP) on the activations of the internal layers of LLMs to classify true vs.\ false statements.
+They demonstrated that it outperformed other supervised baselines and few-shot prompting of the LLM itself.
+However, the reliance on forced decoding limits the real-world applicability to unrestricted generation cases.

+Several studies enhanced this method by refining the model architecture and the training procedure. \citet{su-etal-2024-unsupervised} combined the hidden state of the last token with the average hidden state of the sequence, while \citet{ch-wang-etal-2024-androids} introduced a trainable attention layer over token embeddings and used linear regression on top of the MLP's predictions based on embeddings from various layers. \citet{he-etal-2024-llm} proposed to combine multiple deep learning models trained on diverse features extracted from hidden states. \citet{chuang-etal-2024-lookback} suggested training the linear classifier using features derived from attention matrices. \citet{vazhentsev-etal-2025-token} proposed extracting token embeddings from multiple layers of LLMs, computing density-based scores for each token, and training the linear regression on these features.

-Unlike these methods, besides learning uncertainty scores directly from data, we also learn the conditional dependency between the generation steps.
-Our method is also flexible as it can be used on various levels: for the entire text, at the sub-sentence level, or for individual tokens.
+Unlike previous methods, we focus on modeling the conditional dependencies between generation steps using attention in a supervised way.
+We incorporate recurrently computed uncertainty scores for tokens from previous generation steps, capturing the relationship between the uncertainty of generated tokens.
+Our method is flexible as it can be applied at different levels: to the entire text, to a sub-sequence, or to individual tokens.
+Finally, unlike the method proposed by \citet{chuang-etal-2024-lookback}, which relies on feature engineering, ours directly utilizes raw attention weights, which give access to more information.